Pictures: Types of Amber

 Burmese amber (99- 112 myo) with huge perfect scorpion

-Burmese amber - also known as burmite, is a Cretaceous age amber up to 99 million years old found mainly in the Hukawng Valley, Kachin State, Myanmar (Burma).
+Burmese amber, also known as burmite, is a Cretaceous-age amber found mainly in the Hukawng Valley, Kachin State, Myanmar (Burma).
+It is known for its exceptional clarity and its high frequency of insect inclusions.
+Burmese amber is considered one of the most valuable types of amber due to its rarity and beauty.
 The most common amber containing insect inclusions of the Cenomanian.

 Copal Amber